SyncfusionExamples/Creating-a-Stacked-Area-Chart-to-visualize-US-schools-Revenue-as-a-share-of-GDP-by-funding-source/README.md

 * Axis Style
 * Tooltip Template

-For more details on the step-by Step procedure, refer to the Blog of the [GDP Share of US School Revenue in Stacked Area Chart]().
+For more details on the step-by-step procedure, refer to the Blog of the [GDP Share of US School Revenue in Stacked Area Chart]().